eduardocruzpalacios/generation-enterprise-api-rest-java-spring/README.md

 ### Proyecto
 - Create one
 - Read all
+- Read one by id
 - Update one
 - Delete one
 ### Persona
 - Create one
 - Read all
+- Read one by id
 - Update one
 - Delete one
 ### Mensaje